AlfredPros/ranim/README.md

 You are free to contribute to this project.
 As you do, please consider the following points.

 - The contribution help improve the existing components or add new components that are reasonably helpful.
-- Prioritize on using screens with minimal to no Python displayable class for the sake of readability for non-Python programmers who will use this in the future.
+- Prioritize on using screens with minimal to no additional Python displayable class for the sake of readability for non-Python programmers who will use this in the future.

 ## Future Plan